kaloyanm/webinvi/Readme.md

 Dummy data
 ----------
 The platform can generate dummy data for local testing.
 To seed the db with dummy data, run `./manage.py createdummydata`.
 This will produce 10 companies each one associated with 50 invoices.
+Each company is associated with one account.
+All users accounts have the following form:

+    username: user[n]@demo.com
+    password: test1234

+Where *n* any number from 1 to 10.

 Translations
 ------------